Background and design of the controlled cannabis supply chain experiment

 Monitoring the experiment

 Independent researchers will monitor developments throughout the experiment.
 They will start with surveys during the preparatory phase, to establish a clear picture of the current situation.
 The researchers were selected by the Research and Documentation Centre of the Ministry of Justice and Security (Wetenschappelijk Onderzoek- en Documentatiecentrum; WODC).
 They will be supervised by the Guidance and Evaluation Committee (Begeleidings- en Evaluatiecommissie), which will also evaluate the experiment.
+After these initial surveys, the researchers will measure the progress of the selected criteria every year in order to analyze the effects of the experiment.

 Ten participating municipalities